nmshd/documentation/_includes/scenarios/integrate/updating-identityattributes-of-yourself.md

 {% include properties_list.html %}

-If you succeeded a private [IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute), called RepositoryAttribute, whose previous version you shared with a peer, you can decide to let the peer know about the succession.
+If you succeeded a private [IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute), not having a `shareInfo`, whose previous version you shared with a peer, you can decide to let the peer know about the succession.
 In case you shared the Attribute with multiple peers, you can select individually which of them you would like to inform.
 Those chosen will receive a Notification via [Message]({% link _docs_integrate/data-model-overview.md %}#message), which handles the succession of their peer shared IdentityAttributes.
 Also, the associated own shared IdentityAttributes at your side will be succeeded, i.e. a new version of the successor will be created and the predecessor will be updated to link to the successor in its `succeededBy` property.